Joshua-M-Schmidt/CodeMS/README.md

 # CodeMS

 this is a lightweight django project especially suited for landing pages.
 It allows you to define endpoints in the backend and then edit the website in the frontend.
-Changes to text and images and even functionalities can be done without touching the backend and within minutes.
+With the GrapeJS editor in combination with materialize css you can rapidly create and edit simple pages

+a working showcase can be found here: https://www.schmidtschulungen.de/

 ![](https://github.com/Joshua-M-Schmidt/CodeMS/blob/main/screenshots/Titlepage.png?raw=true)